clarin-eric/switchboard/INSTALL.md

 # DOCKERization

-In the docker directory, call
+In the main directory, call

    ```make ```